Q&A: Should You Include References on a Resume?

 If you are prompted to send references, create a separate reference list document to send with your (unless the job description requires you to include them directly on your resume).
 Format the document similarly to your resume (font type, size and overall style), but keep it simple with key contact information for your references.
 Again, refer to the job description for any key information the employer is asking you to include.
 In general, these are the details they may ask for:

-- A short summary of your relationship to this person.
-For example: “Kim was my direct supervisor for two years at XYZ Inc.”
+A summary of your relationship to this person.
+(For example: “Kim was my direct supervisor for two years at XYZ Inc.”)

 Select appropriate references

 When deciding who to include on your reference list, consider who may be able to prove the relevant skills and experience you’ll need for the position.
 The best references are people who will speak positively about your work, attitude and value with specific examples.
 This can include direct managers or supervisors, colleagues, mentors, business partners, professors or even clients and vendors.

 Follow reference request etiquette